Introverts Are Great Leaders Too

 Emotional Intelligence and DiSC

 Last week, we talked about why emotional intelligence is important in today’s workplace.
 We talk a lot on this blog about communication in the workplace and about the diversity of DiSC profiles.
-If you’d like to brush up on DiSC, … Read More
+If you’d like to brush up on DiSC, check out this post, this post, this post, and this post.
+So, how does emotional … Read more

 The Importance of Emotional Intelligence in the Workplace

 This post kicks off a three part mini-series about Emotional Intelligence (EQ).
-Emotional Intelligence is often defined in three parts:1) one’s ability to recognize and name their own emotional state (emotional awareness).2) one’s ability to use their emotional awareness to … Read More
+Emotional Intelligence is often defined in three parts:1) one’s ability to recognize and name their own emotional state (emotional awareness).2) one’s ability to use their emotional awareness to complete tasks and manage other life skills.3) one’s ability to manage their emotion (emotional regulation). … Read more

 Group Dynamic: Navigating COVID-19 by Taking Care of Our Business

 My mission: To make the world a better place, and choose a line of work that makes that happen.
-I do what I do for a living because when people have a better day at work, there is a positive … Read More
+I do what I do for a living because when people have a better day at work, there is a positive ripple effect on the lives around them.
+And, when business is more productive, that’s good … Read more

 Leaders Are Mindful of Their Extraversion Bias

 In Westernized societies, we have quite the bias toward extraversion, and this can hurt organizations.
 My assistant (an introvert) and I (an extravert) recently had a conversation about extraversion bias we thought we’d share with you.
-Extraversion and Leadership DeAnne: … Read More
+Extraversion and Leadership DeAnne: It’s interesting to me how, during a session when you ask people about the qualities … Read more

 Leaders Understand and Value Different Personality Types